 Where to stay in Haeundae, Busan

-When it comes to accommodation options at the beach, you can find something for any pocket and requirements.
+Regarding accommodation options at the beach, you can find something for any pocket and requirements.

 - Paradise Hotel is one of the fanciest and most Instagrammable hotels in the region,